WHAT IS MAHA?

 WHERE TO STAY

 Omaha is a very friendly town.
 You can probably find someone willing to share a floor with you.
-If you’d prefer more private accommodations, Maha has negotiated special “Maha Rates” with the Aksarben Marriott, just yards from the festival.
-Make your reservations here.
+If you’d prefer more private accommodations, Maha has negotiated special “Maha Rates” with the Aksarben Marriott (just a few steps from the festival) and Holiday Inn Express (3.9 miles from the festival).
+Book ’em soon to secure these special rates!

 Arrive at any time!
 You may leave as many times as you’d like BEFORE 7:00 pm on Friday and Saturday, and come back ANY TIME.
 If you leave AFTER 7:00 pm, you will not be allowed to re-enter the festival without purchasing a new ticket at the Day-of price.